Mr-Jess/what-i-learned-in-week-0/jesses-week-0.md

-# `Jesses Week 0`
+# <span style="color:yellow">Week-0

 ---

-* **HELLO** code _enthusiasts_!
+* <span style="font-size:larger;">HELLO</span> code _enthusiasts_!
 My name is _Jesse Passeri_.
 Today below is a list of coding terminology learned so far in week 0.
 Coding terms seem complicated at first, but with a little type time on the computer, programming starts to become clear.
 This is not a cheat sheet.
 This is a short record of what I took from these categories below in less than one week...

+---
+---

+## `Terminal`

+* This is an actual interface you can type coding language to program a vas amount of apps etc
+* You can enter coding commands such as languages:
+<span style="color:red">**markdown** **HTML**

+---
 ---

 ## `Git`